know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 Creating promises for values
 ----------------------------

 Up to this point, you've been given promises to work with; now you will create new promises from scratch.
-The easiest way to create a new promise is for a value.
+The easiest way is to create a promise for a value.

 Using the previous example, this example creates a promise representing the value 0 using when.js: